Chengdu J-20: Flight testing

 On 13 September 2015, a new prototype, marked "2016", began testing.
 It had noticeable improvements, such as apparently modified DSI bumps on the intakes.
 The DSI changes suggested the possibility of more powerful engines being used than its predecessors, likely to be an advanced 14-ton thrust derivative of the Russian AL-31 or Chinese Shenyang WS-10 turbofan engines.
-By 2020, the J-20 is scheduled to use the 18–19 ton WS-15 engine, enabling the jet to supercruise without using afterburners.
+By 2020, the J-20 is scheduled to use the 18–19 ton WS-15 engine.
 The trapezoidal flight booms around the engines were further enlarged, possibly to accommodate rearwards-facing radars, electronic countermeasures, and jamming equipment.
 The fuselage was extended to the engine's exhaust nozzles.
 Compared to its "2014" and "2015" predecessors, the engine's surface area is further embedded inside the stealthy coating, providing greater rear-facing stealth against enemy detection.

 On 24 November 2015, a new J-20 prototype, numbered "2017", took to the sky.
 The most significant change in the new prototype was the reshaped cockpit canopy, which provides the pilot with greater visibility.
 The lack of other design changes suggested that "2017" is very close to the final J-20 production configuration.
 Since '2017' was likely the last J-20 prototype, the low rate initial production (LRIP) of the J-20 is likely to begin in 2016.
 Chinese media reported that the design of the J-20 was frozen and finalized, as formal ceremonies were held for the prototype "2017" after completing the flight testing.
 The LRIP version later appeared in December 2015.

 In March 2017, Chinese media reported that the fighter entered service.
 But it still faced a series of technical challenges that needed to be tackled, including the reliability of its WS-15 engines, the aircraft's flight control system, stealth coatings, hull materials, and infrared sensor.
-In September 2017, a newly-built J-20 prototype (numbered "2021") was flight testing with Chinese-made WS-10 Taihang engines, featuring sawtoothed serration edge on its afterburning nozzles.
+In September 2017, a newly built J-20 prototype (numbered "2021") was flight testing with Chinese-made WS-10 Taihang engines, featuring sawtoothed serration edge on its afterburning nozzles.
 The J-20 with indigenous WS-10C engines began production in 2019.

 In September 2018, it was reported that issues with the development of the WS-15 engine, particularly the reliability of the turbine blades overheating at top speeds were fixed.
 The WS-15 reportedly required further development after failing final verification testing at the end of 2019.
 The COVID-19 pandemic imposed further delays.
 In March 2022, Chinese state media reported that the WS-15 engine completed final testing.

+In October 2021, a twin-seat J-20 prototype, dubbed J-20S by analysts, was spotted taxiing inside Chengdu Aircraft Corporation facilities.

 In November 2021, the US military reported that the J-20 was gradually receiving upgrades.
 In the same month, new J-20 two-seater variant began flight testing.